nikunjpatel-git/NewsScraper/README.md

 ```

 ## Check the scraped data
-Navigate to **root_folder/fetched_data/HidustanTimes**, and there you'll find the downloaded data in data.csv
+Navigate to the **root_folder/fetched_data/HidustanTimes**, and there you'll find the downloaded data in data.csv